 Their convergence brings two main benefits:

-The notion of standardization is very different between process industries and product or project industries.
+The notion of standardisation is very different between process industries and product or project industries.

-In the product or project industries, high-performance R&D formally defines a policy for standardizing parts, components or sub-assemblies, or even a technical platform (particularly for project industries).
-The most difficult, but necessary, step is then to manage the level of standardization with appropriate indicators.
+In the product or project industries, high-performance R&D formally defines a policy for standardising parts, components or sub-assemblies, or even a technical platform (particularly for project industries).
+The most difficult, but necessary, step is then to manage the level of standardisation with appropriate indicators.
 Similarly, the modularity strategy must also be defined and monitored, by product lines or technical platforms.

-For process industries, there are few or no parts or sub-assemblies; standardization is more at the level of methods: solution preparation, characterization, handling, calibration of measuring instruments....
+For process industries, there are few or no parts or sub-assemblies; standardisation is more at the level of methods: solution preparation, characterization, handling, calibration of measuring instruments....